 He sold the car at the price of N400 and gave the money to his girlfriend.
 It was also said that Oyenusi was hot-tempered and quite arrogant.
 During his arrest, he thundered down on a police officer who was ushering him around.
 He said, “people like you don’t talk to me like that when I’m armed, I gun them down!”

 Doctor Ishola Oyenusi came into the limelight after the Nigerian civil war ended in 1970.
 He robbed banks and people in both daylight and night, and he never let any of his victims live to see another day; he killed them all!
 This earned him the name “Doctor rob and kill“.

 At the height of his horrific reign, Ishola Oyenusi bragged that “the bullet has no power“.
-He probably forgot that he who live by the sword will surely die by the sword.
-Oyenusi was so infamous that he was regarded by some people as the “first celebrated armed robber in Nigeria“, and after him was Lawrence Anini, Babatunde Folorunsho (Baba oni lace), Shina Rambo, Buraimo Jimoh and others.
+He probably forgot that he who lives by the sword will surely die by the sword.
+Oyenusi was so infamous that he was regarded by some people as the “first celebrated armed robber in Nigeria“, and after him were Lawrence Anini, Babatunde Folorunsho (Baba oni lace), Shina Rambo, Buraimo Jimoh, and others.

 Ishola Oyenusi’s Arrest

 However, nothing lasts forever, and as the Yoruba adage says, every day belongs to the thief while a day belongs to the owner.

 On the 27th of March, 1971, Oyenusi was nabbed by the police during one of his robbery operations in which he and his notorious gang killed a police constable named Mr. Nwi and stole $28,000 as at then.
 A Cloud of shame hovered above Doctor Ishola Oyenusi as he was cast before the law and found guilty then sentenced to death by firing squad.

 Oyenusi confessed that he was not to die alone because he did not commit the crimes alone.